Fraud Blocker

 Structural Design & Engineering

-Yes — every shed we build comes with site-specific engineering based on your wind region, terrain, soil type and location.
-Nothing is “one size fits all.”
+Yes — every shed comes with site-specific engineering based on your wind region, terrain, soil type and location.
+Nothing is one-size-fits-all.

-Portal frames are the main structural steel frames that support the roof and walls.
-They give the shed its strength and rigidity.
+Portal frames are the main structural steel frames that support the roof and walls, giving the shed its strength and rigidity.
 We use fully engineered portals designed for South Australian conditions.
+More terms explained in our Shed Terminology Glossary.

-We use high-strength bolted connections, which are designed for durability, accuracy and long-term performance.
-Bolted connections are also easier to maintain and inspect over the life of the shed.
+High-strength bolted connections — designed for durability, accuracy and long-term performance, and easier to maintain and inspect over the life of the shed.

-Yes — all of our sheds are designed and built to NCC requirements for Class 10a buildings.
-This includes engineering, slab design, wind ratings and construction standards.
+Yes — all our sheds are designed and built to NCC requirements for Class 10a buildings, covering engineering, slab design, wind ratings and construction standards.
+See NCC-compliant sheds.

-Your shed is engineered to your exact site, including local wind region, hills, slopes and coastal exposure.
-We build to meet all mandatory Australian Standards for wind loading.
+Your shed is engineered to your exact site — local wind region, hills, slopes and coastal exposure — to meet all mandatory Australian Standards for wind loading.

-Yes — all sheds use genuine BlueScope COLORBOND® and GALVASPAN® steel, manufactured in South Australia.
-This ensures high durability, better corrosion resistance and official BlueScope warranties.
+Yes — genuine BlueScope COLORBOND® and GALVASPAN® steel, manufactured in South Australia, with high durability, better corrosion resistance and official BlueScope warranties.

 We quote using Base Metal Thickness (BMT), not Total Coated Thickness (TCT), so you know exactly what strength you’re getting.
 Thicker steel and stronger frames mean a longer-lasting shed.

-We pour the concrete slab before the shed is built.
-This gives better strength, cleaner lines, airtight vermin sealing and longer-lasting results.
+We pour the concrete slab before the shed is built — better strength, cleaner lines, airtight vermin sealing and longer-lasting results.
 It also keeps all steel warranties valid.

-Yes — we build gable, skillion, multi-skillion and complex roof designs depending on your style and purpose.
-Roof pitches are engineered to suit your needs and council requirements.
+Yes — gable, skillion, multi-skillion and complex roof designs, with roof pitches engineered to suit your needs and council requirements.

-Yes — let us know during design if you plan to install solar, mezzanines or overhead equipment.
-We engineer the roof and frames for the correct load capacity.
+Yes — tell us during design if you plan to install solar, mezzanines or overhead equipment, and we’ll engineer the roof and frames for the correct load capacity.

-Yes — we use BlueScope steel, marine-grade fasteners and correct flashing/sealing techniques for coastal and high-salt areas on the Fleurieu.
+Yes — BlueScope steel, marine-grade fasteners and correct flashing and sealing techniques for coastal and high-salt areas across the Fleurieu.

-Yes — you can upgrade to heavier steel, wider portals, additional bracing, or wind-rated doors.
-This is common for coastal sites, workshops, and commercial buildings.
+Yes — heavier steel, wider portals, additional bracing or wind-rated doors.
+Common upgrades for coastal sites, workshops and commercial buildings.